Game Programming

 Program Details

-The first year of the course is a foundation year, intended to provide students with advanced game programming skills.
-The course takes students through languages and technologies used heavily by the gaming industry, including C, C++, C#, OpenGL, game libraries and version controls as well as developing maths, problem solving, and practical programming proficiency.
+The first year takes students through languages and technologies used heavily by the gaming industry, including C++, game libraries and version control.
+Students also begin to master development on multiple platforms, applied math principles within game development, artificial intelligence, problem solving, and practical programming proficiency.

 Stage One